bamaxi/agreement-probing/README.md

-# Of Machines and Men: Probing Neural Networks for Attraction Agreement with Psycholinguistic Data
+# Of Models and Men: Probing Neural Networks for Attraction Agreement with Psycholinguistic Data

 ## Theoretical background